vinhnguyensig/task-management/README.md

 ### Unit Test Coverage

 Extensive unit tests have been written to ensure the quality and stability of the codebase, with a focus on achieving high test coverage.
-If I have more time, I will write more Unit Test and UI Test

 ![Unit Test Coverage](Resources/test-coverage.png)